HattMayes/SQL_Intermediate_Project/README.md

 **Business Insights & Strategic Recommendations:**
 - Low-value (2% revenue): Design campaigns that strive for re-engagement and offer promotions on price like BOGOF or free shipping to increase purchase quantity and frequency.
 - Mid-value (32% revenue): Create upgrade paths that focus on items that are usually bought by the customer, but offer the same and similar complementary items that have a higher purchase price in order to raise revenue of this customer segment from Mid to High.
 - High-value (66% revenue): Offer rewards for being valued customers, like a premium membership program that helps retain all High-value customers' interest.
-Losing just one of these customers could signifcantly impact revenue, so the highest priority is keeping them active.
+Losing just one of these customers could significantly impact revenue, so the highest priority is keeping them active.

 ### 2. Cohort Analysis
 - Customers were grouped by the year of their first purchase.